kubukoz/blog/mdoc/flakes-first-steps.md

 }
 ```

-We don't need to talk about all of it, but notice this part:
+We don't need to talk about all of it (the file's main purpose is to be machine-readable), but please notice this part:

 ```json
 "rev": "09217f05bf29922c7e108c3143f11e0135ae0ded",